Foreign Investment and Trade in the United States

 E Treaty Visa Application Process

-A treaty trader or investor that is already in the United States may file a form I-129 to change status.
+A treaty trader or investor that is already in the United States may file Form I-129 to change status.
 If outside the country, the trader or investor would instead file an application with the U.S. Consulate or Embassy.
 It is important to work with an attorney that has extensive experience filing such applications and is familiar with E1/E2 visa adjudication trends in recent years.

 Talk to a qualified immigration attorney in our network to explore the E1 and E2 visa option.
 Schedule a call with Ask Ellis today.